claytv/Data-Lake-with-Spark/README.md

 * In the terminal execute the command 'python etl.py'

 ### Verify
-* Examine the parquet files in the output_data to ensure they are properly written
+* Examine the parquet files in the output_data location to ensure they are properly written